Sales compensation plan: types, terms and how to build one that works

 To ensure your whole team is on the same page, you should start introducing your compensation plans during the evaluation process.

-The best way to communicate your new plan is with transparency through three key stages.
+A top sales compensation best practice is to communicate your new plan with transparency through three key stages.

 Stage 1: Kick off communication as a group